 This holiday villa has its own private Spa incorporating an indoor pool, sauna, hammam and fitness room.

-The villa is not a self-catering property, the kitchen is for the onsite chef only, you can choose from an all-inclusive, half board or a la carte food option (no alcohol included).
+The villa is not a self-catering property, the kitchen is for the onsite chef only, you can choose from an all-inclusive or half board option (no alcohol included).

 Private Spa, with Sauna, Hammam